Mps24-7uk/review_api/README.md

 ## Introducton

-Review Api designed to handle reviews given by User(customers) and Predict whether the Review is positive or negative
+MI Based Review Api designed to handle reviews given by User(customers) and Predict whether the Review is positive or negative

 In addition to the pure API implementation from Scratch, a number of high-level classes to make the development of API easy and straightforward.